-- You'll be able to connect better with others for better teamwork, customer service, problem-solving, productivity.
+- You'll be able to connect better with soft skills for better teamwork, customer service, problem-solving, productivity.

-- You'll be able to gain people's co-operation, win their confidence, and persuade without appearing arrogant.
+- You'll be able to use soft skills to gain people's co-operation, win their confidence, and persuade without appearing arrogant.

 - You'll take away from this soft skills training a simple but very powerful set of leadership skills that you'll be able to apply together in all your most challenging interactions, both in the workplace and outside work.

 - Your emotional intelligence will be enhanced.
 This isn't just a technical training or a theoretical education.
-With the help of an instructor you'll learn the psychology behind interpersonal relationships, as well as providing you with lots of practice.
+With the help of an instructor you'll learn the psychology and soft skills behind interpersonal relationships, as well as providing you with lots of practice.

-- Become skilled at applying what you've learned in the exact situations, scenarios and relationships you're struggling with the most.
+- Become skilled at applying the soft skills you've learned in the exact situations, scenarios and relationships you're struggling with the most.
 You'll rehearse practical strategies that will make you more successful, and receive lots of feedback so you can improve your results.

-- Your confidence will grow when handling difficult people, difficult situations, uncomfortable or awkward conversations and clashing personalities.
+- Your confidence will grow when using soft skills for handling difficult people, difficult situations, uncomfortable or awkward conversations and clashing personalities.

-- You'll be able to calm people down and resolve conflict if they complain or become aggressive.
+- You'll be able to calm people down and use soft skills to resolve conflict if they complain or become aggressive.

 - You'll be able to stand up for yourself without starting a fight.